Waiving Berklee Student Health Insurance

-You can submit a waiver online by logging in to my.berklee.edu, selecting the "Students" link, and then the "Waive My Health Insurance" link under the Financial Information submenu.
+To waive the health insurance fee for spring 2014, submit an online waiver no later than January 7, 2014 by logging in to my.berklee.edu, selecting the “Students” link, and clicking on the “Waive My Health Insurance” link under the Financial Information submenu.

 Please note: International students cannot waive coverage unless they are currently enrolled in an insurance plan of comparable coverage through a U.S.-based insurance carrier.
 A U.S.-based carrier means that the insurance carrier issuing the plan is a U.S. or domestic company, regardless of where the policy is purchased or where the claims are processed.
 Carriers outside of the U.S. mean foreign or foreign-based insurance companies (i.e., non-domestic or non-U.S. companies), including those companies with satellite offices in the United States.

 Students are not eligible for any of the subsidized Commonwealth Care programs and these programs cannot be used to waive the student health insurance plan.
 Students are eligible for the insurance plans offered through Commonwealth Choice, but these plans should be reviewed carefully as they may have very high deductibles and sometimes limited benefits.